heisenbug0/radio_app/SERPAPI_SETUP.md

 ## Troubleshooting

 ### No Images Downloaded
-- Check your SerpAPI key is correct
+- Check your Pixabay key is correct
-- Verify you have remaining API calls
+- Verify you have remaining API quota
 - Check internet connection

 ### Low Model Accuracy